vojtsek/thesis/chapters/03_chapter.md

 ## Approach to testing
 If we want to obtain reasonable data, the measurements must be repeated several times to prevent deviations.
 Also we want to keep the measurements independent so its statistical processing is easier.
 Our approach to running the tests and gathering results is described in this chapter.
 Our main goal is to measure the improvement, but we would also like to measure the impact the particular setting has on the result.

+The tests were run in the school laboratory.
+The network consists of several computers connected together with common ethernet twisted pair cables.
+Each computer has currently installed 64 bit Gentoo  Linux\footnote{https://www.gentoo.org/} with the Linux kernel version 3.18.
+The machines are equipped with Intel Core i7 processors and 6 GB of operation memory.
+The MTU is set to 1500B and the network uses Gigabit Ethernet.

 Because of the number of tests, it is desirable that the testing process is automated.
 Because of that, special Bash script was used to run the tests.
 The script is tailored to be used at the testing laboratory, so it may need little modifications to work in some different environment.
 It is distributed with the source code of the framework.
 To allow automated and robust execution of the test, special functionality was added to the program.
 It is invokable by option given at the start time and causes the program to run in non-interactive mode, i.e. keyboard input is accepted, the program just processes given file and ends.
 This options assumes all the essential data are given when the program is started.
 To keep the measurements independent, all the instances (on every node) of the program are started at the test beginning and they are killed in the end.
 Communication with the remote nodes is handled by the ssh program.
 The testing script uses a special file which describes the particular run.
 Working example of such file together with explanations of the values is given below.
 \begin{samepage}
 \begin{verbatim}